-He will continue his main duties of training goalkeepers, as well as coordinating travel, recruiting and soccer camps.
+Kirt's main duties include the training goalkeepers, as well as coordinating travel, recruiting and soccer camps.
 From late December of 2011 through Pensky's hiring in late January of 2012, he also handled all aspects of the program as UT made a head coaching transition.

 In discussing keeping Kirt on as a part of the coaching staff at his introductory press conference on Jan.
 31, Pensky said, "One of the first things my wife Abby and I did when we were on campus was meet with Joe and in the first five minutes of the conversation with Joe, it was easy to tell how genuine he is, how much he cares.
 He wants what's best for the University of Tennessee Women's Soccer program, and that was so evident and apparent right away.
 He handled this transition very professionally, cared about each and every one of the kids within the program throughout the process and that tells me everything about who he is.
 I'm honored and happy that's he's going to stay on with our program."

-During his first five seasons with the Lady Vols, Kirt has overseen the development of starting goalkeepers Molly Baird, Julie Eckel and Jaimel Johnson.
+During his first six seasons with the Lady Vols, Kirt has oversaw the development of starting goalkeepers Molly Baird, Julie Eckel and Jaimel Johnson.

 Eckel made quite a debut during her rookie campaign in the Orange & White on her way to Southeastern Conference All-Freshman Team honors.
 The Cordova, Tenn., product turned in one of the best seasons for a goalkeeper in Big Orange history with a 15-7 record, an SEC-leading .833 save percentage, 105 saves and a league-best-tying eight solo shutouts.
 She broke former Lady Vol net minder Ellen Dean's freshman keeper marks of 11 wins and 5.3 shutouts and made her mark on the overall single-season charts in Tennessee history.
 Eckel finished fifth in UT single-season annals in shutouts, was tied for fifth in wins and a sparkling fourth in goals-against-average (0.94).
 With her between the pipes, the Lady Vol defense registered a school record shutout string of 471:10 from Aug.
 26-Sept.
 23 to go along with a program-best five straight blankings.